 In light of this, it’s a good idea to have any home you’re looking at purchasing (as well as your current home) tested for this invisible, dangerous gas.

-Testing for radon is an relatively inexpensive and simple process.
-There are many radon testing companies, but we trust and recommend the good people at Precision Radon Testing to all of our clients.
+Testing for radon is a relatively inexpensive and simple process.
+It’s also commonplace within the real estate transaction; we recommend testing for virtually every property.
+While there are many radon testing companies, we trust and recommend the good people at Precision Radon Measurement to all of our clients.
 Give them a call to schedule an appointment and they’ll take care of the rest.
-The process takes a couple of days and you’ll get in-site results.
+The process takes a couple of days and you’ll get on-site results.

 If your home has levels of radon accumulation over 4.0 pCi/L (picoCuries per liter), you’ll need to have a mitigation system installed.
 That basically means that there are about 9 atoms of radon decaying in one liter of air per minute.
 The layout of your home and the cause of accumulation (cracks in the foundation, gaps in construction joints, etc.) will determine the exact structure of the mitigation system.
 Contact a radon specialist such as Ecotech to set up a consultation.
 A specialist will consider the aesthetics of your home and create a system that will get rid of radon without being intrusive.

 We can’t tell you exactly what an individual home’s mitigation system will look like, but there is a general recipe for removing radon.